Flooding caused by Storm Claudia to continue ahead of cold snap

 Passengers have been advised not to travel, and the disruption is expected to last for the rest of the day.

+The severe weather also led to 40 cancellations across CrossCountry’s rail network, while Transport for Wales advised customers not to travel amid significant delays and cancellations.

+Great Western Railway cancelled several services, while Avanti West Coast, Chiltern Railways, West Midlands Railway, East Midlands Railway, London Northwestern Railway and TransPennine Express operated a reduced timetable.

-Roadside assistance companies have also reported a busy day with a high number of callouts.
+Roadside assistance companies also reported a busy day with a high number of callouts.

 Head of road safety at The AA, Tony Rich, has urged drivers in the worst-hit areas to stay off the roads until Storm Claudia has passed.